 Children in Classrooms/Laboratories

-It is the policy of Baltimore City Community to encourage safe, supervised campus visitations by children who are taking part in organized scheduled activities, enrolled in specific classes or attending educational, cultural, and sporting events on camps.
-Other than these activities, children are not permitted in the classroom, libraries, computer labs, science labs, physical education facilities or in any other areas of the College unless properly enrolled in a program.
+It is the policy of Baltimore City Community College to encourage safe, supervised campus visitations by children who are taking part in organized scheduled activities, enrolled in specific classes, or attending educational, cultural, and sporting events on campus.
+Other than these activities, children are not permitted in the classroom, libraries, computer labs, science labs, physical education facilities, or in any other areas of the College unless properly enrolled in a program.
 Under no circumstances may unsupervised children be allowed to play on campus grounds, roam campus buildings, and sit in campus buildings or outside benches on the grounds.
 Employees are prohibited from bringing children to work during working hours.

 Students are expected to make academic progress in all their courses.
 When students do not successfully complete a course, they are permitted to repeat it one time.
 The College believes that both students and the institution must act responsibly to ensure the effective use of their resources, time, and finances; therefore, students may not register to take a course for a third time (including class withdrawals) without visiting the Student Success Center.
 The grade received each time a student enrolls in a course is posted on the student’s official transcript; however, only the highest grade received in the course is computed in the student’s Grade Point Average (GPA).
 For financial aid purposes, a student may repeat a course once and receive financial aid only if the student has not received a grade of “C” or better.